 Minnesota's Becoming an Outdoors Woman program offers dozens of day clinics in archery, fishing, paddling and other outdoor sports.

-In 2017, it also includes a Sturgeon Fishing Trip to Lake of the Woods Aug.
-11-13.
-Cost is $205, including motel lodgings and two days of guided boat fishing.
+It also includes a Sturgeon Fishing Trip to Lake of the Woods.
+Cost is $225, including motel lodgings and two days of guided boat fishing.

 Becoming an outdoor family

 To combat the rise of nature-deficit disorder, many state DNRs and nature centers are sponsoring Becoming an Outdoor Family weekends, where families can try all kinds of fun things: archery, fishing, shooting, orienteering, hiking, rock climbing and geocaching.